Simple fabric from the beginning to the end

 Set the option menu on the top of the warp and weft entry window back to Threads, and the program will calculate the number of threads necessary to fill the specified area in millimeters.

 To get the simulation of fabric on a screen, select View > Simulation.
 You have a choice of 8 simulation levels, the higher the number the better (and slower) the simulation.
 By clicking on the desired number in Zoom menu, you will enter desired zoom mode.
 Number 1 means 100%, 2:1 stands for 200% etc. You can also set zoom in Fabric > Density to any value between 5% and 1600% (16:1).
 The current zoom factor is also displayed on the top of the main window.

 You should also be able to print the fabric simulation.
 Choose Files > Print fabric to printer.
 On printout you will get what you have on the screen – we follow so-called WYSIWYG (What You See Is What You Get) principle.
-If you selected a zoom factor of 200%, image will be printed in this way.
-In Printer setup you select printer or a graphical format, if you want to print to file.
-Than enter the desired print size and click OK.
+If you select a zoom factor of 200%, the image will be printed in this way.
+In Printer setup you select the printer or a graphical format, if you want to print to a file.
+Then enter the desired print size and click OK.
 You can also click on Print preview – it will be displayed at 1:1 size.

 Finally, we have to prepare technical data for the production of the fabric.
 Choose Fabric > Consumption.
 Enter the technical details of your fabric: length of warp, reed number, denting, weft density, reed space, finished width of the fabric.
 Program will use this data to calculate the yarn consumption for the production of the fabric.
 You can also use it as a production ticket.